-Sacred Lands and Wilderness
+Sacred Lands and Waters

 The whole Earth is sacred.
 Within the body of our Earth there are places which are especially sensitive, because of the special role they play in ecosystems.
 We call these places sacred natural sites.
 Each sacred natural site plays a different but important role, like the organs in our body.
 All of life is infused with spirit.
 (African Community Custodians Statement, 2012)

 Indigenous custodians of sacred lands and waters are our best guides for navigating the failures of environmental governance.
 From the Amazon rainforest to Ethiopian highlands, Gaia has been working with partners and custodians of sacred natural sites to revive the rituals, customary laws and governance systems, and to restore confidence in that which has traditionally woven the community and ecosystem together.

 Sacred Natural Sites and community governing systems bring to the fore the true meaning of a sustainable relationship with Earth.
 Wisdom shows that the impacts of an immoral behaviour with Earth does not spare communities and their cultures.
 (Nnimmo Bassey, Director, Health of Mother Earth Foundation).

 Back in the late 1980s Gaia accompanied local partners and Indigenous communities in Colombia to establish the award-winning COAMA (Consolidation of the Colombian Amazon) Programme – a remarkable and collaborative initiative for biocultural diversity, Indigenous rights, regenerative livelihoods and forest protection.
 Indigenous shamans were emphatic about prioritising the protection of sacred natural site networks, and we took African civil society leaders to learn from the COAMA experience – the spark for deep, elder-centred work in East, West and Southern Africa.